grilling guides icon.Grilling Guides

 Image with text asking what cooking style you will cho.

-Back in the dark days when I didn’t grill much, I’d just dump a bag of briquettes on the grate, light it, close the lid, and hope for the best.
+Back in the dark days when I didn’t grill much, I’d simply pour a bag of briquettes onto the grate, light it, close the lid, and hope it worked out.

 Method 1: Direct-Heat Grilling